isaacg1/isaacg1.github.io/_posts/2024-10-14-caring-about-eggs.md

 This would meditate against something like Option 4 in circumstances where societal transphobia is extremely severe.
 I can't evaluate this argument very well because I'm not in this circumstance and I don't know many people who are.
-That is a form of priveledge I have, and I want to acknowledge it and leave the argument out there for those with more experience to evaluate.
+That is a form of privilege I have, and I want to acknowledge it and leave the argument out there for those with more experience to evaluate.

 As another consideration,